-These days, businesses are not just in the works to make money and maximise profits at the lowest possible costs, they have to ensure that they are in compliance with the law and regulations while at the same time, keeping their reputation and activities in the best light possible.
-Doing that demands that they practise optimal due diligence.
+These days, businesses are not just in the works to make money and maximize profits at the lowest possible costs, they have to ensure that they are in compliance with the law and regulations while at the same time, keeping their reputation and activities in the best light possible.
+Doing that demands that they practice optimal due diligence.

 What is Due Diligence?

-Due diligence is a fundamental principle that supports ethical behaviour, risk assessment, and good judgement.
+Due diligence is a fundamental principle that supports ethical behavior, risk assessment, and good judgment.
 Due diligence, also referred to as a diligent and thorough inquiry, comprises the careful analysis of information, papers, and data connected to possible business partners, investments, or transactions.
 Its main goal is to expose the hidden hazards and possible possibilities that come with each company venture.

 Why is Due diligence important?